momomoro/brawl_result_submission/README.md

 USAGE

+1. Make sure there is a credentials.json file in the root folder of the project.
+You must also make sure that you're google account has been added as a test user in order to properly authorize access.
-1. From the top level brawl folder with `manage.py` run `python manage.py runserver` this will start the django development server
+2. From the top level brawl folder with `manage.py` run `python manage.py runserver` this will start the django development server
-2. Navigate to 127.0.0.1:8000/results on the browser of your choice
+3. Navigate to 127.0.0.1:8000/results on the browser of your choice